 The Hebridean Cycle Way is a new route covering 185 miles, across 10 islands through the Outer Hebrides Archipelago.
 Starting in Vatersay, South of Barra, we will cycle the entire length of the Archipelago, over 7 days, visiting the mythic Callanish stones in Lewis after we’ve bagged the north coast, Port of Ness and the Butt of Lewis lighthouse.

 A deposit of £50, payable to GOC below will secure your place.
-This will help us gauge interest in the event before committing to booking accommodation.

 Places are limited to eight, at least initially.
 This will be a manageable size of group of differing abilities and for the available accommodation (which is limited) space on ferries, trains etc.